-There is usually no negotiating for felony criminal charges at the arraignment and a new court date is typically set in order to give the defendant and his or her attorney an opportunity to go over the police report, discuss the case, do any investigation and make a strategic decision on how the case will proceed.
+There is usually no negotiating for felony criminal charges at the arraignment, and a new court date is typically set to give the defendant and their attorney an opportunity to go over the police report, discuss the case, do any investigation and make a strategic decision on how the case will proceed.

-However, in misdemeanor cases I see the prosecution and defense negotiating all of the time in order to resolve the case.
-This usually occurs in cases where the defendant is in custody, does not have a very good defense and wants to take a deal in order to get out of custody and move on with their life.
+However, in misdemeanor cases, I see the prosecution and defense negotiating all of the time to resolve the issue.
+This usually occurs in cases where the defendant is in custody, does not have an excellent defense, and wants to make a deal to get out of custody and move on with their life.

-In some of the courthouses, the arraignment court is also used to resolve criminal cases.
+The arraignment court is also used to resolve criminal cases in some courthouses.
 The defendant can either continue the arraignment or enter a not guilty plea and set the next court date for that particular court's early disposition program.

-If the case is set to be resolved at the next court date, then a probation report will be ordered and the prosecutor will be ready to negotiate at the next court date.
+If the case is resolved at the next court date, then a probation report will be ordered, and the prosecutor will be ready to negotiate at the next court date.
 Knowing the particular court system and how cases are dealt with is crucial knowledge your attorney must possess.

-In just about all felony and misdemeanor cases, a criminal defendant will need an attorney to represent them at all stages of the case.
-Even though most courts will let a person represent themselves, the judges typically discourage a person from representing themselves and suggest that they hire their own attorney.
+In all felony and misdemeanor cases, a criminal defendant will need an attorney to represent them at all stages of the case.
+Even though most courts will let a person express themselves, the judges typically discourage a person from representing themselves and suggest that they hire their attorney.

-The court will even usually give the person some time to hire their own attorney because this right is so important and because people who do not know what they are doing will cause problems in the court and make things move slower than usual and will cause more work for everyone concerned.
+The court will even usually give the person some time to hire their attorney because this right is so important.
+People who do not know what they are doing will cause problems in the court and make things move slower than usual and generate more work for everyone concerned.